Battle of Empel

-The Miracle of Empel (Milagro de Empel in Spanish) was an unexpected Spanish victory on December 8, 1585, near Empel, in the Netherlands, as part of the Eighty Years' War, in which a surrounded Spanish force managed to escape an attack by Dutch army and destroyed some of the immobilized Dutch ships when the waters around their island suddenly froze.
+The Miracle of Empel (Milagro de Empel in Spanish) was a Spanish victory on December 8, 1585, near Empel, in the Netherlands during the Eighty Years' War.
+A Dutch force under Philip of Hohenlohe-Neuenstein had trapped several thousand Spanish soldiers of the Army of Flanders under Francisco Arias de Bobadilla on an island between the Meuse and Waal rivers by breaching dikes and using naval patrols.
+The waters around the island unexpectedly froze one night after a Spanish soldier digging a trench found a painting of Mary, mother of Jesus, allowing the Spanish to drive the Dutch ships away before defeating the Dutch army.

+Remembered as an unexpected victory, In 1892, the Queen Regent of Spain, Maria Christina of Austria, proclaimed Mary of the Immaculate Conception the patron of Spanish infantry.

 Background

-In 1585 the Dutch revolt raged in full force.
+In 1585 the Dutch Revolt raged in full force.
 Tensions ran high and cities changed powers.
-In March of that year, Nijmegen had chased away the protestant magistrate to put itself under the protection of the Prince of Parma.
+In March of that year, Nijmegen had chased away the Protestant magistrate to put itself under the protection of the Prince of Parma.
 In addition, the prince captured Antwerp on August 17.
 Incidentally, he had already had plans in 1579 to seize that famous city on the Scheldt, but for practical reasons he then directed his offensive against Maastricht, which city fell into his hands after a siege of several months.

 After the adventure with the Duke of Anjou, support from France, itself going through a time of internal conflict, had become a highly problematic matter.
-English support offered more prospects, all the more so as Queen Elisabeth would be pleased to put her foot in the way of Philip II of Spain, especially if she could press that foot firmly into Dutch soil.
-On August 20, 1585, she concluded the Treaty of Nonesuch with the States General, which provided for the sending of an army of 6,000 men, while receiving Flushing and Brielle as collateral for the costs to be incurred.
-The Duke of Leicester would do this job for her.
+English support offered more prospects, all the more so as Queen Elizabeth I would be pleased to put her foot in the way of Philip II of Spain, especially if she could press that foot firmly into Dutch soil.
+On August 20, 1585, she concluded the Treaty of Nonsuch with the States General, which provided for the sending of an army of 6,000 men, while receiving Flushing and Brielle as collateral for the costs to be incurred.
+Robert Dudley, 1st Earl of Leicester, would do this job for her.

 The young Maurice, Prince of Orange, stadtholder of Holland since November 1, 1585, was faced with a difficult task.